nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![Usage](images/CommandImagesForUG/Usage.png)

-If you are just looking for a particular command:
+If you are looking for a particular command:
 1. Press `Ctrl-F` for Windows and other operating systems, `CMD + F` for Mac OS.
 1. Search for the command in the search bar.